TaoHuang95/DGSMP/README.md

 6. [Contact](#Contact)

 ## Overview
 We have proposed an interpretable hyperspectral image reconstruction method for coded aperture snapshot spectral imaging.
-Different from existing works, our network is inspired by the Gaussian scale mixture prior.
+Different from existing works, our network is inspired by the Gaussian scale mixture (GSM) prior.
 Specifically, the desired hyperspectral images were characterized by the GSM models and then the reconstruction problem was formulated as a MAP estimation problem.
 Instead of using a manually designed prior, we have proposed to learn the scale prior of GSM by a DCNN.
 Furthermore, motivated by the auto-regressive model, the means of the GSM models have been estimated as a weighted average of the spatialspectral neighboring pixels, and these filter coefficients are estimated by a DCNN as well aiming to learn sufficient spatial-spectral correlations of HSIs.
 Extensive experimental results on both synthetic and real datasets demonstrate that the proposed method outperforms existing state-of-the-art algorithms.

 <p align="center">
 <img src="/Images/Fig1.png" width="1200">